DarkEnergyScienceCollaboration/CS3.1/README.md

-#  Identify relevant galaxy properties
+#  Define the cosmological simulation requirements

 Summary -- A document that maps the different data challenges into detailed simulation requirements with regard to simulation methodology, cosmological physics, fidelity, volume, mass resolution, and properties of